Galadon123/Security-Labs/IDOR/README.md

 ![Account Deletion IDOR](assets/repeat1.png)

-Send it again to ensure its deleted when you see the "Not found" response.
+Send it again to ensure its deleted when you see the "Not Found" response.

 ![Account Deletion IDOR](assets/repeat2.png)